abhishek-kumar-code/Redfish_Public/Specification.md

 | $levels      | Indicates how many levels the service should cascade the expand operation.
 Thus a $levels=2 will not only expand the current resource (level=1) but also the expanded resource (level=2).                                                        | `http://resourcecollection?$expand=.($levels=2)` |

 Examples of the use of expand might be:
-* GET of a LogEntryCollection.
-By including expand, the client can request multiple LogEntry resource in a single request instead of fetching them one at a time.
+* GET of a SoftwareInventoryCollection.
+By including expand, the client can request multiple SoftwareInventory resources in a single request instead of fetching them one at a time.
 * GET of a ComputerSystem.
 By specifying levels, collection such as Processors, Memory and other resources could be included in a single GET request.
 * GET all of the UUIDs in the ComputerSystem collection.
 This would be combining $select with $expand on the URI.
 The syntax for this would be GET /redfish/v1/Systems?$select=UUID&$expand=.($levels=1)